 Days 1-2: Explore the Vibrant City of Sydney

 Sydney makes a great introduction to Australia, so make sure to spend at least two days exploring Australia’s biggest city.
-The multi-cultural city has a vibrant and lively flair, and the best places to get a sense of that are Darling Harbour, the Rocks district and Circular Quay.
+The multi-cultural city has a vibrant and lively flair, and the best places to get a sense of that are the Rocks district and Darling Harbour.

 Head to Sydney Tower for a bird’s eye view of the city; you can even walk 250m (820 feet) above the ground on the Observation Deck.
 Book your tickets in advance for fast-track entry.

 A must-see in Sydney is its most iconic landmark: the Sydney Opera House and the nearby Harbour Bridge.
 I recommend doing the Sydney Bridge Climb, where you get to climb up the Harbour Bridge with a harness and get fantastic 360-degree panoramas of the city from above.
 I did that when I was 18 years old and absolutely loved the thrill of it.